vdaggy21/CS301-Voyager/README.md

 # CS301-Voyager
-Our code for the Voyager game projest
+Our code for the Voyager game project